 Linger awhile and walk with me into the shadowy mist that was yesterday.
 Stroll across the faded pages of history and from our hardships learn the ways of a better life.
 Pass me not for I am the spirit of your ancestors.
 In your veins flow my blood and the blood of my fathers.
 Linger awhile, if only for a moment and through your thoughts I will know I am remembered.

-Trice Hill is one of the oldest African-American cemetery in Oklahoma City extending over 30 acres on NE 50th just before NE 50th and Coltrane Road.
+Trice Hill is one of the oldest African-American cemetery in Oklahoma City extending over 30 acres northeast of downtown Oklahoma City at NE 50th and Coltrane Road.
 There are four entrance gates to the cemetery located on NE 50th.
 The cemetery gates are open from 8:00 a.m. to 8:40 p.m. daily in summer.
 Winter hours are 8:00 a.m. to dusk.
 There is a small office location on the cemetery grounds and the staff members are very helpful.

-The land was given to the homesteaders in 1893 to bury their love ones by Hudson Trice.
+The cemetery is situated on a hill and Hudson Trice gave the land to the homesteaders in 1893 to bury their love ones.
 A.H.
 Fuhr donated a monument in memory of Hudson Trice.
 Hudson Trice, his family and the Fuhr family are buried at the cemetery.

 Trice Hill Cemetery is an important link to past, an everlasting reminder of the contributions and sacrifices made by the souls interred at the cemetery.
 It is a memorial to those who have gone before us; former slaves, pastors, community leaders, neighbors, business owners, to those who served our Country that shaped towns, cities, and made them into the place where they lived.